-Pomona based students have the option to purchase an annual parking permit for \$470.00 or a semester parking permit for \$255.00.
-The purchase of a yearly parking placard is a budgeted item for students receiving financial aid.
+WesternU students have the option to purchase an annual parking permit for \$470.00 or a semester parking permit for \$255.00.
+The purchase of a yearly parking placard can be added to the student budget upon request of the student.
 Parking permits are available for purchase via the Student Portal.
-Lebanon based students are not required to purchase a WesternU parking permit.
+WesternU Oregon students are not required to purchase a WesternU parking permit.